- New Products

 Another useful solar device available for outdoor landscaping use is a solar spot light.
 When I saw this I never planned on using it outside.
 I purchased it just for use inside the house.
 It is very useful because the solar charging panel is on a separate unit that can be left on a windowsill that normally faces the sun.
 The spotlight, which has a very bright LED, comes with 20 feet of wire and can be plugged into the solar charging panel unit.
 It normally comes with a mount that sticks into the ground and allows you to pivot the light up or down.
 I wanted to be able to clamp it to various things in the house and so I modified it by removing the ground stake and bolting a clamp to it.
 It can now be clamped to a window ledge, side of a bookcase, etc.

 Another very handy device, which I didn't have back then, but have purchased since, is called the LuminAid Solar-Powered Inflatable Light.
 This a great little solar device that folds very small and flat and can easily be kept on a south-facing window ledge to keep it charged.
 When you need it, you unfold it, blow it up, and it becomes an emergency light.
 I was impressed with the amount of light the LuminAid gave off, and even did a video review of it so you could see the actual illumination given off in the dark.
-If you would like to see that video Click Here.
+If you would like to see that video click HERE, and it is at the end of the product description.

 In order to keep the above discussed items charged, I placed a board in a south-facing window at an angle.
 I then placed the various items on the board, holding them in place with a small nail that sticks up and holds the item.
 This board stays in the window and when we need a light they are ready to go.
 When night comes we have free light without wasting batteries or oil in our lamps.
 If nothing else these devices can supplement what you use for lighting.